How to Build a Budget Racecar

 - Reliable.

-- Cheap consumables (tires, break pads, etc).
+- Cheap consumables (tires, brake pads, etc).

-**I didn’t ask.
+**I didn’t ask why.

-The car was in great mechanical condition.
-It had only 36 or 37 thousand miles on the odometer, a leisurely weekend roadster.
-An automatic with paddle-shifters.
-The outside was a bit beat up: a large dent ran down the passenger side door culminating in a big paint chip, the headlights were opaque yellow, the horn didn’t work, the badges were missing, and the side mirrors didn’t match.
-I learned the car had a rebuilt-salvage title–as it was explained to me, the car was totaled in a spin leaving the dealer’s lot in Las Vegas.
-The body was pretty damaged, but structurally the car was in fine shape.
-It was purchased, the body repaired, and repainted.
-As far as I could tell, the story was true.
-The car drove great and looked mechanically sound.
-After a few weeks of negotiation, I arrived on August 1st to pick it up.
+The car was in great mechanical condition with only 37,000 miles on the odometer—a leisurely weekend roadster.
+It was an automatic with paddle shifters.
+The exterior was a bit beat up: a large dent ran down the passenger door, the headlights were opaque yellow, the horn was dead, and the side mirrors didn’t match.
+I learned it had a rebuilt-salvage title; the car had been totaled in a spin leaving a dealership in Las Vegas.
+The body took the hit, but structurally the car was sound.

 The Miata on pickup day.